dsindy/presentations/mar2014/README.md

+# Presentation on Deeplearning by Andrew Hoblitzell

+See the `DL_Introduction.pptx` file for the presentation

+## Supporting material

-Facebook-Recent results obtaining 95%+ accuracy on image classification (Google has similar results with speech recognition)
+- Facebook-Recent results obtaining 95%+ accuracy on image classification (Google has similar results with speech recognition)

-Bengio-A survey paper from 2012
+- Bengio-A survey paper from 2012

-Hinton Science-A 2006 Paper by Hinton which helped kickstart the current round of interest in neural nets
+- Hinton Science-A 2006 Paper by Hinton which helped kickstart the current round of interest in neural nets

-ImageNet-2012 Paper which caused people to take Hinton and the new method seriously
+- ImageNet-2012 Paper which caused people to take Hinton and the new method seriously

+## Misc notes

 These were the examples I had wanted to cover but couldn’t without connectivity: